do-/node-string-escape/README.md

 A primitive string with all occurrences of each character previously `set` replaced with corresponding substrings.

+## `escapeN`

+This method is used as `escape` in case when more than one entry is set in this map.
+It scans through `unsafeString`, detect unsafe chars with `charCodeAt` and concatenates the result from safe `slice`s glued with replacement strings from this Map.

+## `escape1`

+This method is used as `escape` when only one unsafe character is known, so this works as `replaceAll`.
+The `unsafeString` is scanned with `indexOf`, the result is assembled from the `slice`s detected.

 # Implementation notes

 No [replace](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replace) nor [replaceAll](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/replaceAll) method is used.